Moustafa-Ibrahim94/Python_Practice/README.md

         - we will put the out put in a list called dist_list then print the closest line segment using this line of code: print(min(dist_list, key=lambda t: t[1]))
         - now we got our closest line to the point of origin when the angle equal 45

+3. test_app.py:

+        - we will use unittest to make sure that the output of the function is equal to the correct out put
+        - will we do that using self.assertEqual(output_of_the_function, right_value)
+        - if they are the same the test will give me Ok